 - Sidelobe receiver the vertical sidelobe suppression of the receiver.
 The sidelobe suppression indicates the suppression (in dB) of the first sidelobe of the sonar relative to the centre of the beam.
 High figures give one-beam-only sonars, whereas low figures give visible sidelobes. - Beam width transmitter indicates the vertical beam width (in degrees) of the transmitter beam. - Beam width receiver indicates the vertical beam width (in degrees) of the receiver beam. - Rel.
 Bearing Indicates the direction (relative to the ship) at which the transducer is currently pointing.
-Given in degrees. - Calib.Factor the calibration factor (in dB) gives an opportunity to correct for systematic errors in the Probability of Detection calculations for a certain sonar.
-It should be set to 0 until evidence shows errors in the PoD calculations.
-The calibration factor that is not yet implemented but is displayed on the GUI for future use. - Detec.Threshold the strength of the signal relative to the masking level necessary to see an object with the sonar. - System Loss system loss due to special loss mechanisms in the sea or sonar system not otherwise accounted for.
+Given in degrees. - Calib.Factor the calibration factor (in dB) gives an opportunity to correct for systematic errors.
+The calibration factor is not yet implemented but is displayed on the GUI for future use. - Detec.Threshold the strength of the signal relative to the masking level necessary to see an object with the sonar. - System Loss system loss due to special loss mechanisms in the sea or sonar system not otherwise accounted for.